-Tocagen's Toca 511 & Toca FC is currently being investigated in the Phase 2 portion of a Phase 2/3 trial (Toca5) in rGB and recurrent anaplastic astrocytoma compared to SOC.
+Tocagen's Toca 511 & Toca FC is currently being investigated in a Phase 3 clinical trial (Toca5) in recurrent high grade glioma's including rGBM and anaplastic astrocytoma.
 Toca 511 is a retroviral-replicating vector that expresses and selectively delivers the cytosine deaminase gene to the tumor, while Toca FC is a novel formulation of flucytosine that gets converted into the cancer drug, 5-fluorouracil, within cancer cells infected by Toca 511.